Why Your Business Bookkeeping Software Needs A Technology Stack

 Receipts were kept in a shoebox or file folder.
 Bills and invoices were paid with paper checks.
 Paper credit card and bank statements were manually entered into a local bookkeeping interface at the end of every month, then reconciled by hand.

-Most business owners had no window into key financial metrics, instead trusting their bookkeepers and accountants to enter data correctly and pay bills honestly.
+Most business owners had no window into key financial metrics, instead of trusting their bookkeepers and accountants to enter data correctly and pay bills honestly.
 The whole process was time-consuming, and errors introduced by data entry mistakes were common.